TomographicImaging/CCPi-Users-ESRF/ESRF_Suleyman_Karabal_project/README.md

 ## Dataset

-In total there are 77 tomograms and the following were preprocessed and reconstructed
+In total there are 77 tomograms and the following were preprocessed and reconstructed:

 1-3: no
 4-19 : yes